 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Vintage Wine, Eiger, Unisys, and Rent and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Jan.
-03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Vintage Wine Estates, Inc. (NASDAQ: VWE), Eiger Biopharmaceuticals, Inc. (NASDAQ: EIGR), Unisys Corporation (NYSE: UIS), and Rent the Runway, Inc. (NASDAQ: RENT).
+NEW YORK, Jan.
+03, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Vintage Wine Estates, Inc. VWE, Eiger Biopharmaceuticals, Inc. EIGR, Unisys Corporation UIS, and Rent the Runway, Inc. RENT.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: October 13, 2021 - September 13, 2022